Skip to main content

 Each year the Saint Paul & Minnesota Foundation, along with our fundholders, supports over 3,000 nonprofit organizations across the state.
 One of the organizations we supported this year was Exposed Brick Theatre.

-For nearly 20 years, this Minnesota theater has made it their mission to provide up-and-coming playwrights of color with opportunities to share their stories.
+For nearly 20 years, this Minnesota theater has made it their mission to provide up-and-coming Playwrights of Color with opportunities to share their stories.

 “Theater has been a place that hasn't always been kind to a lot of people," said Suzy Messerole, co-founder and co-artistic director of Exposed Brick Theatre (The Theatre).
 “So, we celebrate omitted narratives, allowing artists to dive into the stories they want to tell.”